STARTUP/UTILITY DISKS

 ![]() If you recently purchased an S‑50, S‑550, S‑330, S‑7xx or W‑30 sampler, you might find yourself without the required Startup/Utility Boot disk to get things rolling.
 Unlike a regular synthesizer, you can't power on an S‑Series or W‑Series sampler and start playing sounds right away.
 An operating system needs to be loaded manually before it will work The four options you have are;

-![]() ![]() ![]() This 80 disk set contains the entire S‑50 Sampler Library issued by Roland ![]() This 60 disk set contains the entire S‑550 Sampler Library issued by Roland ![]() This 45‑disk set was released in 1987 and also appears on the LCD‑1 CD‑ROM Some of these samples are not in the S‑50, S‑550 or S‑330 RSB Libraries NOTE: The S‑50 will not work with any type of mouse.
+Additional Info: For those of you who want to ship 3.5" floppy disks to other sampler owners via USPS mail, these disks are considered a "Media Mail" item and can be shipped at significantly reduced rates.
+The cost to ship four disks at regular postage rates will range from $8 to $11 but... using the "Media Mail" rate is less than $5.
+The only caveat is you can't send blank floppy disks.
+The disks must have media on them.
+However, you would be hard‑pressed to find a USPS worker using a PC with a floppy disk drive to verify blank media so...
+I think you're safe either way S‑50 RSB Disk Image Library (80 Disks) This 80 disk set contains the entire S‑50 Sampler Library issued by Roland S‑550 RSB Disk Image Library Converted To S‑50 Format (60 Disks) This 60 disk set contains the entire S‑550 Sampler Library issued by Roland S‑50 L-Series Disks (L-501 through L-509) This 45‑disk set was released in 1987 and also appears on the LCD‑1 CD‑ROM Some of these samples are not in the S‑50, S‑550 or S‑330 RSB Libraries NOTE: The S‑50 will not work with any type of mouse.
 The EXT CONTROLLER port on the back of the S‑50 will only work with the optional DT‑100 Digitizer Tablet.
 If you plug a mouse into the EXT CONTROLLER port, you run the risk of causing a short circuit in the sampler.
 Likewise, if you plug a non‑Roland mouse into the EXT CTRL port on the S‑550, S‑330, S‑750, S‑760 or S‑770, you run the risk of causing a short circuit.
 If this happens, see the Roland Fuse Reference Webpage Q: How Do I Use S‑550 and S‑330 Sound Disks With An S‑50?
 A: Create an SYS‑505 Utility Disk then boot the S‑50 with the SYS‑505 Utility Disk.
 Using the S‑50 "Convert Load Function" will enable S‑550 and S‑330 disks to be loaded into the S‑50.
 Likewise, using the "Convert Disk Function" will enable S‑550 and S‑330 disks to be converted to the S‑50 sample format and then saved (See Page 8 of the SYS‑505 Library Converter Manual) S‑50 System Utility/Boot Disk v2.0 This 3.5" floppy disk image file allows you to create a System Utility Disk which is used to boot an S‑50 File Format: *.OUT file for use with the OMNIFLOP, SDISK or "dd" utility.
-To use with factory firmware on a GOTEK FDD/USB, rename the file to 000.IMG ![]() Note: For unknown reasons, this System Boot/Utility Disk on the Roland website has the Total Volume Output set to zero It's been online for downloading like this for about 15 years now and they haven't fixed it.
-Weird!
-Once this disk is loaded, to get sound out of your S‑50, use the following procedure:
+To use with factory firmware on a GOTEK FDD/USB, rename the file to 000.IMG S‑50 System Utility/Boot Disk v2.0 Note: For unknown reasons, this System Boot/Utility Disk on the Roland website has the Total Volume Output set to zero and it's been online for downloading like this for more than 15 years now and they haven't fixed it!
+Weird!!
+Once this disk is loaded, to get any sound out of your S‑50, use the following procedure:

 ➤ Press FUNCTION